-> So far we have seen conclusive arguments on both sides of the Platonist/nominalist debate.
+So far we have seen conclusive arguments on both sides of the Platonist/nominalist debate.
 If these two options exhausted the domain of options then, it seems, one would find himself in a contradictory position as to the status of mathematical truth.
 Indeed, this is often how the debate is framed: one must either be a Platonist or a nominalist, there are no other options.
-Evidence of this is seen in, for example, Benacerraf’s Mathematical Truth where the history of the debate is posed as a battle between the standard view, which, as mentioned, is synonymous with Platonism and the combinatorial view, which is synonymous with nominalism.
+Evidence of this false dichotomy is seen in, for example, Benacerraf’s Mathematical Truth where the history of the debate is posed as a battle between the standard view, which, as mentioned, is synonymous with Platonism and the combinatorial view, which is synonymous with nominalism.
 Further, anti-Platonist arguments, such as those described in the nominalism section above, are often seen to establish nominalism as though refuting Platonism proves, by disjunctive syllogism, nominalism to be the correct position and vice versa.
 Instead, I propose, a more apt disjunction would be either mathematical realism or mathematical anti-realism.
 ‘A realist (with respect to a given theory or discourse) holds that (1) the sentences of that theory or discourse are true or false; and (2) that what makes them true or false is something external.’
 (Putnam, 1979b: p69-70) This means that true mathematical statements, for the realist, are objectively true in virtue of something external regardless of whether we can know them to be true.
-‘Notice that, on this formulation, it is possible to be a realist with respect to mathematical discourse without committing oneself to the existence of ‘mathematical objects” (Putnam, 1979b: p70) The purpose of this section is to propose a structuralist interpretation of mathematics which says that mathematical propositions have objective truth values in virtue of an abstract mathematical structure, thus making it a realist account which satisfies the indispensability argument, but to show how this interpretation avoids the fatal problems directed at Platonism described in section 3.
+‘Notice that, on this formulation, it is possible to be a realist with respect to mathematical discourse without committing oneself to the existence of ‘mathematical objects” (Putnam, 1979b: p70) The purpose of this section is to propose a structuralist interpretation of mathematics which says that mathematical propositions have objective truth values in virtue of an abstract mathematical structure, thus making it a realist account which satisfies the indispensability argument, but to show how this interpretation avoids the fatal problems directed at Platonism described in section III.

-Section 2 of this essay was presented as arguments for Platonism.
+Section II of this essay was presented as arguments for Platonism.
 However, though such arguments are typically used by the Platonist to support his position, they are not sufficient for the purpose of establishing the existence of mathematical objects.
 The Incompleteness Theorem, for example, says only that mathematical truth cannot be identified with provability and, though we may have the intuition that for a proposition to be true requires the appropriate objects to make it so, as in empirical propositions, this assumption is unjustified.
 Structuralism is a realist interpretation of mathematical truth, and thus identifies truth with something external and objective, but does not presuppose the existence of any mathematical objects.
 Rather than considering the essence of the number 3 in isolation, for example, as Platonism does, Structuralism takes the ‘objects’ of mathematics to have no properties other than their place in a larger structure: ‘The structuralist vigorously rejects any sort of ontological independence among the natural numbers.
 The essence of a natural number is its relations to other natural numbers.’
 (Shaprio, 2000: p258) It is in virtue of the abstract structure of mathematics that mathematical propositions are true or false.
 This means that the truth of mathematical propositions are in no way dependent on our beliefs and, as an external, though abstract, entity, it means that the semantics of mathematics is uniform with ordinary, empirical, semantics:

 ‘The suggestion here is that sometimes competent speakers of English treat the positions of a mathematical structure as objects, at least when it comes to surface grammar.
 Some structuralists… take this to give the underlying logical form of mathematical language.
 That is, sentences in the language of arithmetic, such as ‘7+9=16’ and ‘for each natural number n, there is a prime number m>n’ are taken literally to refer to the places of the natural number structure.’